 Note, however that trends in smoking cessation are not uniformly more favourable in higher SES groups for all age and gender groups.
-In 2013, older women (60+ years) with the highest educational attainment (at least some university) were significantly more likely to have ever smoked than those with the lowest level of attainment (year 11 or less).
-The opposite was true for middle aged (40–59 years) and younger (18–39 years) women; those with a university education were significantly less likely to have ever smoked than those with lower education levels.41 International research has shown similar patterns.46 These differences in patterns of uptake between cohorts may be explained by trends towards greater social freedom for women since the late 1960s.
+In 2016, middle aged (40–59 years) and younger (18–39 years) women with a university education were significantly less likely to have ever smoked than those with lower education levels; however there were no differences among older women (60+ years).
+13 International research has shown similar patterns.
+14 These differences in patterns of uptake between cohorts may be explained by trends towards greater social freedom for women since the late 1960s.

 Cohort patterns in smoking uptake and quitting are discussed further in Section 9.7

-People in more disadvantaged groups are also more likely to be exposed to secondhand smoke both where they work and where they live.
+People in more disadvantaged groups are more likely to be exposed to secondhand smoke both in their homes and workplaces.

 Children from disadvantaged families are far more likely to be exposed to secondhand smoke at home.
-Lower household income, lower parental (or head of house) education level, and living with multiple adult smokers are predictive of children’s exposure to smoking in the home.48, 49
+Lower household income, lower parental education level, and living with multiple adult smokers are predictive of children’s exposure to smoking in the home.
+26, 27

-Data from the National Drug Strategy Household Survey show that in 2013, about 30% of households with at least one child under 15 reported having a household member that smokes at least once per day (see Table 9.1.4).
-Within these households with children, almost two in five (18%) in the most disadvantaged areas reported that the smoker smokes inside the home, compared with 12% within the most advantaged.
-Put another way, 82% of the most disadvantaged households kept their home smokefree, compared with 88% of the least disadvantaged.
+Data from the National Drug Strategy Household Survey show that in 2016, about 28% of households with at least one child under 15 reported having a household member that smokes at least once per day (see Table 9.1.4).
+Within these households with children, 17% in the most disadvantaged areas reported that the smoker smokes inside the home, compared with 10% within the most advantaged.
 Given the higher rates of smoking among those in the disadvantaged groups, this means that children from the most disadvantaged areas of Australia were almost four times more likely to be potentially exposed to smoking in their own homes as children from the most advantaged areas.
-About 8% of these highly disadvantaged children live in a household where someone smokes indoors at least once a day.
+About 7% of these highly disadvantaged children live in a household where someone smokes indoors at least once a day.

 Percentage of households with children under 15 years that allow indoor smoking, by quintile of disadvantage*, Australia, 2013